 Coraline is a 9 year old girl, who in defiance of her mother goes into a empty apartment in their building and finds another apartment that is an exact duplicate of hers, except better.
 Her parents are there, sort of, and her room and toys and everything else.

 But as with any creepy story, things are not as they seem.
 Her ‘other parents’ have buttons sewed on there eyes.
-And the cat in her neighborhood can move back and forth between the worlds.
+The cat in her neighborhood can move back and forth between the worlds.
 And in the ‘other world’ it can talk.
 And it warns her to leave.

 Once she escapes, she comes back to find that her real parents are no longer there.
 Eventually she realizes that they have been kidnapped and she has to go save them.
-And unsurprisingly, with the help of the cat she does.
+Unsurprisingly, with the help of the cat she does.

 This is a creepy story probably appropriate for most 10-12 year olds.
 Its reading level is listed as 3rd grade and Gaiman says he read it to his six year old.
 As a read aloud it is probably appropriate down to 6 or 7 if the child likes creepy stories.
 It is roughly based on the idea of Hanzel and Gretel.
 Coraline finds the spirits of other children that have been captured before.
 And those spirits are dead.
 So be aware of the content warning.